-We are pleased to announce the latest version of our TV Box Android APK, v1.5 with crash bug fix.
+We are pleased to announce the latest version of our TV Box Android APK, v1.6.9.
 This has been tested on smartphone, android tv, firestick and more.

 NOTE: If it gives you any problems, please uninstall the old version and do a clean install.

 Generic Instructions on How to Sideload Apps on Android TV.
 These instructions are from an online blog. (works with FireStick too)

 Regardless of which method you’ll end up using, the first steps are always the same.
 You need to enable your Android TV to accept app installs from outside Play Store and install a couple of handy apps.
 Here’s what you need to do: